sazoksis-ux/Case-study-Ruffian-bikes-digital-showcase/README.md

-# 🚲 Portfolio.
-Case Study: Ruffian bikes digital showcase
+# 🚲 Case Study: Ruffian bikes digital showcase
 A premium digital showcase for Ruffian bikes.
 Focused on luxury branding, cognitive load reduction, and interactive technical data UX for high end e-bikes
 ## Product Design: Development of a premium interface for e-bikes with a focus on technical data UX.